ardiesan/engineers-log/_posts/2022-11-28-orm-eloquent-relationships.md

 The process of interacting with database tables is made easier by Eloquent, which offers an object-oriented method for adding, updating, and removing database entries as well as a streamlined interface for running sophisticated SQL queries.

-There are various features Eloquent offers such as Models, Relationships, collections, etc. However, in this article, we will focus more on Eloquent Relationships.
+There are various features Eloquent offers such as models, relationships, collections, etc. However, in this article, we will focus more on Eloquent Relationships.
 A prerequisite for eloquent relationships is `Model`.
 To know and learn about Eloquent Model check laravel page: [Eloquent Model - Laravel](https://laravel.com/docs/9.x/eloquent).

 ### What are database relationships?